chrisclark/blog/content/how-to-negotiate-and-buy-expensive-software-pt-1.md

   GOING TO GET SUPER LASER NINJA POWERS WHEN YOU BUY THIS THING

 #### Slide 3:
 - List of modules and features.
-90% chance of the word "proprietary" appearing in at least one of the bullet points.
+90% chance the word "proprietary" appears in at least one of the bullet points.

 #### Slide 4:
 - I'm not really sure, I've generally tuned out by now.
 There are